g41797/matryoshka/flat/docs/layer2_quickref.md

 ## Thread and Master

 A thread is a thin container that runs exactly one Master.

+You
-You create the thread.
+- create the thread.
-You pass the Master to it.
+- pass the Master to it.

 From here on, you think in Masters, not threads.

+Master
-Master owns the pools and mailboxes that belong to its domain.
+- owns the pools and mailboxes that belong to its domain.
-Master lives on the heap.
+- lives on the heap.
-It is the unit of work in matryoshka.
+- is the unit of work in matryoshka.

 ```odin
 // Thread proc